 Preserving your oral health and smile is of greatest importance to us at Jersey City Dental, and to help you achieve this we have made arrangements to work with most major dental insurance plans.
 We will help you maximize your insurance benefits to get all the care you need.
 Everything from checking eligibility to copayments to prior authorizations for major procedures will be done effortlessly by our staff.

-Dental insurance plans are wide and varied, and we have made every effort to participate with most major plans below.
+Dental insurance plans are wide and varied, and we have made every effort to participate in most major plans.
 If we do not participate with your plan, like for many of our patients we will submit a claim as a courtesy so that you can receive the maximum benefits from your plan.
 If you had to select a dentist from a panel, you are rarely receiving the care you deserve and we recommend you switching to a PPO plan.

 Below is a list of some of the insurance companies we are in-network with.
 If you do not see your plan, please do not hesitate to call and ask as we participate with much more than below: - Aetna - Blue Cross Blue Shield - Cigna - Delta - Guardian - Horizon - Metlife.